 A period of public consultation was held during which feedback was provided on the scope, and important questions and critical outcomes of interest.
-Two hundred and thirty-five respondents provided feedback, on which specific outcomes of interest to consider when answering the two systematic review questions were based, following a process of voting, to identify priorities, by the GDG.
+Two hundred and thirty-five respondents provided feedback, on which specific outcomes of interest to consider when answering the two systematic review questions.
+The GDG then voted to identify outcomes of priority.
 GDG members were asked to rank each suggested outcome using a 1-9 scale, where 9 was the highest priority (Figure 1).
 Outcomes rated as 7 or above were considered critical for decision-making and were included in the evidence reviews.
 The specific outcomes listed in Chapters 1 and 2 were the result of consensus of the GWG.